Whiteness Doesn’t Cause Mass Shootings

 In his book, Muhammad explains that a large subset of white pundits and politicians and social scientists have always argued that black crime is essentially different from white crime.
 In the 19th century, such arguments were primarily biological — “experts” would point to the supposedly differently-shaped skulls (or some other physical feature) of black people as proof that they couldn’t be expected to act in the civilized manner of whites.
 As these explanations fell somewhat (but not entirely) out of favor around the turn of the century, they were replaced by cultural explanations — there was some element of black culture or family life that rendered black people much more dangerous and criminologically inclined than white people.

 Frequently, statistics were mangled to support these highly dubious claims, and frequently, too, high crime rates in white neighborhoods — particularly white immigrant ones, which were sometimes riven with social problems — were ignored or explained away.
-Soem social scientists took pride in the claim that they had “proven,” with then-fancy new statistics and data techniques, that blacks just couldn’t control themselves the way whites could.
+Some social scientists took pride in the claim that they had “proven,” with then-fancy new statistics and data techniques, that blacks just couldn’t control themselves the way whites could.
 “By taking a broad statistical view of the field, it will be possible to found our conclusions on much surer ground,” exulted Nathaniel Shaler — a white-supremacist paleontologist and geologist who was an unfortunately frequent public commentator on racial issues in late 19th-century America — in The Atlantic in 1890.

 What all these ideas about black crime have in common is that they essentialize — they claim that acts of violence can be explained, in a meaningful way, by the race of the perpetrator: Black people are like this, and white people are not, which is why blacks commit more crimes.
 Ciccariello-Maher is making an argument of this same form, but swapping out one race for another: White people are entitled [or whatever] in a way members of other races are not, which can explain why they shoot up churches and concerts.